paul-hammant/tbd/content/continuous-integration/index.md

 The problem this solves is when the rate of commit into the trunk would be too high to have an auto-rollback on build failure.
 In Google one commit lands in the trunk every 30 seconds.
-Few CI technologies (and source control systems) can keep up with that in a way that isn't batching (to some degree of interpretation).
+Few CI technologies (and source control systems) can keep up with that in a way that is not batching (to some degree of interpretation).
 You'd be stopping the line too often for humans to make sense of a train wreck of red builds, where only one two were actual breakages rather than just bad timing.